trentlarson/endorser-ch/README.md

-- 95 0 in uport-demo: consolidate test "creds" across Test & App
+- 95 0 in uport-demo: test full user story
-- 90 1 create user story that shows a link between the user and tenure claim (since Duane test didn't work)
 - 90 2 export to Neo4J
 - 99 1 debug: add "id INTEGER PRIMARY KEY," to event table and see failures with unhandled promises
 - 99 0 backup DB (& automate)